-Melt-inclusion barometry, a widely popular petrological method to determine storage depths from volatile contents, takes months to years to complete(Lerner et al., 2021; Wieser et al., 2021) (Re et al., 2021).
+Melt inclusion barometry, a widely popular petrological method to determine storage depths from volatile contents, is slow (Re et al., 2021) often taking months to complete (e.g., Lerner et al., (2021) and Wieser et al. (2021) were both submitted ~1 year and published two years after the 2018 LERZ eruption of Kīlauea had ended).
 While mineral barometry can be implemented faster than this, it is imprecise (Wieser et al., 2023a), and therefore can only constrain magma storage to very broad regions (e.g., crust vs. sub-Moho).
-It also has poor applicability at active volcanoes such as Kīlauea or Mauna Loa where the only major silicate phase in most lavas is olivine, the chemistry of which is not pressure sensitive, and where a precision of 1–2 km is needed to distinguish between reservoirs (Baker and Amelung, 2012; Anderson and Poland, 2016).
+It also has poor applicability at active volcanoes such as Kīlauea or Mauna Loa where the only major silicate phase in most lavas is olivine, the chemistry of which is not pressure-sensitive, and where a precision of 1–2 km is needed to distinguish between reservoirs (Baker and Amelung, 2012; Anderson and Poland, 2016).

-Recent developments have shown that Raman-based barometry of CO2-rich fluid-inclusions provides an alternative, with much smaller uncertainties than mineral barometry, and requiring far less time and resources than melt-inclusion analyses (Dayton et al., 2023; DeVitre and Wieser, 2024).
-This method uses spectral features of CO2 fluids to calculate a CO2 density using an instrument specific calibration (DeVitre et al., 2021).
+Recent developments have shown that Raman-based barometry of CO2-rich fluid inclusions provide much smaller uncertainties than mineral barometry, and require far less time and resources than melt inclusion analyses (Dayton et al., 2023; DeVitre and Wieser, 2024).
+This method uses spectral features of CO2 fluids to calculate a CO2 density using an instrument-specific calibration (DeVitre et al., 2021).
 Along with an estimate of entrapment temperature, this density is converted into an entrapment pressure using a CO2 Equation of State (EOS, Fig. 1).
 One major advantage is that the conversion of CO2 density to pressure is relatively insensitive to the choice of entrapment temperature, a parameter which may not be known at the onset of a new eruptive episode (Fig. 1a-b).
-The difference in pressure for EOS calculations considering the lower and upper limit of liquidus temperatures for olivine-saturated melts erupted at Kīlauea volcano throughout its history (~1100 and 1350 ˚C; (DeVitre and Wieser, 2024)) is at most ~20 %, which corresponds to ~0.2-0.4 km at depths representative of the Halemaʻumaʻu reservoir (1-2 km), and ~0.6-1 km at the depths of the South-Caldera reservoir (3-5 km; Fig. 1b and Fig. S3-S6).
+The difference in pressure for EOS calculations considering the lower and upper limit of liquidus temperatures for olivine-saturated melts erupted at Kīlauea volcano throughout its history (~1100 and 1350 ˚C; DeVitre and Wieser, 2024) is at most ~20 %, which corresponds to ~0.2-0.4 km at depths representative of the Halemaʻumaʻu reservoir (1-2 km), and ~0.6-1.0 km at the depths of the South Caldera reservoir (3-5 km; Fig. 1b and Fig. S3-S6).
 These errors are of similar magnitude to those associated with the conversion of pressures to depths through an estimate of crustal density (an issue affecting all petrological barometers).

-Recent studies have speculated that fluid-inclusion barometry could be performed quickly enough to be useful for near real-time volcano monitoring (Dayton et al., 2023; Zanon et al., 2024).
-Here, we performed a near real-time simulation to rigorously assess how quickly fluid-inclusion depths can be obtained from erupted material, and whether these timescales are short enough to have utility as a petrological monitoring tool.
+Recent studies have speculated that fluid inclusion barometry could be performed quickly enough to be useful for near-real-time volcano monitoring (Dayton et al., 2023; Zanon et al., 2024).
 The CONVERSE Hawai‘i Scientific Advisory Committee (Cooper et al., 2023) specifically recommended that key science questions should be identified, and pre-planning science activities performed, to facilitate more rapid implementation across a broader scientific group during hazardous eruptions.
-Performing these simulations during relatively small, low hazard eruptions (as here) or as hypothetical simulations (e.g., (Andrews et al., 2019)) is vital to iron-out bottlenecks so that we are as prepared as possible for the next large volcanic crisis (Dietterich and Neal, 2022).
-Importantly, this simulation revealed that rapid-response fluid-inclusion work in collaboration with academic institutions was not taxing on observatory staff and can be employed during future eruptions.
+Here, we performed a near-real-time simulation to rigorously assess how quickly fluid inclusion depths can be obtained from erupted material, and whether these timescales are short enough to have utility as a petrological monitoring tool.
+Performing these simulations during relatively small, low-hazard eruptions (as here) or as hypothetical simulations (e.g., (Andrews et al., 2019)) is vital to iron-out bottlenecks so that we are as prepared as possible for the next large volcanic crisis (Dietterich and Neal, 2022).
+Importantly, this simulation revealed that rapid-response fluid inclusion work in collaboration with academic institutions was not taxing on observatory or academic staff and can be employed during future eruptions.